 The Thread is financed with both private donations and public funding.
 The project’s funding model was developed following two years of planning and study of regional greenway projects in the US.

-The funding model starts with a pool of private dollars that will be given as grants to local communities.
+The Thread Trail awards competitive grants to local communities.
 These dollars provide the incentive for planning, design, land acquisition and construction of greenways.

-All counties and communities in the 15-county region are invited to participate; local communities will decide if, when and how to do so.
-Beyond the requirement that they connect with their neighbors, communities will self-determine the location and character of their trail system.
+Beyond the requirement that they connect with their neighbors, local communities self-determine the location and character of their trail system.

 To learn more about the Carolina Thread Trail, visit www.carolinathreadtrail.org.